 Don’t be afraid to emphasize older, more relevant experience in your career change resume – even if it was educational or unpaid.
 If they’re relevant to your new field, major college projects and volunteer work can be a fine source of experience to highlight.

 What if your relevant experiences are too old, and you’re afraid they won’t be seen so far down the page?
-Consider using a functional resume.
-This non-traditional format lists your experiences in sections according to relevance, rather than in chronological order.
+Consider re-ordering your sections.
+Using bullets in your summary, putting your skills or education first, or even creating a “Relevant Experience” section before your other professional experience ensures that your resume will be read according to relevance, rather than just chronology.

 #4) Explain Gaps and Provide Context with Your Cover Letter

 Times may have changed, but the cover letter is not dead yet!
 A good cover letter is an important supplement to your resume, especially if you have a non-linear career path.